Thomas Gann– Lincoln County Veterans’ Service Center

 How do I apply for admission to the Veterans Home?

-There are four Veterans Homes in Nebraska; Omaha, Grand Island, Norfolk and Scottsbluff.
+There are four Veterans Homes in Nebraska; Omaha, Kearney, Norfolk and Scottsbluff.
 To qualify for admission, a veteran must have an honorable discharge, service during a recognized period of conflict, and at least two years of residency within the state of Nebraska.
 The application process includes submission of current medical information and current financial information.
 The applicant is required to meet a co-payment which is based upon assets and income.
 Application forms are available from the County Veterans Service Officer.

 I need help with payment of my rent, utilities and food, is there anything your office can do?